-- high level of new orders (circa € 14 bn) thanks to the closing of important domestic and export orders in all business segments, demonstrating the Group's ability to effectively manage its key markets; - revenues of € 14 14.5 bn, with growth compared to 2019 driven by the contribution of the EFA Kuwait programme, the solid order portfolio and the positioning of the Group's products in the most attractive market segments; - increasing profitability, with EBITA of € 1,325 1,375 mln, supported firstly by growth in volumes secondly by good levels of industrial profitability that we are seeing despite increasing pass-through activities, thirdly by the progressive improvement of the profitability of specific business areas, and finally through initiatives to improve both efficiency and industrial processes; - cash flow generation significantly improved against 2019, with FOCF of € 400 450 mln as a result of the financial profile of the EFA Kuwait contract as well as growth in operating income and our constant focus on working capital optimisation. - group net debt in the range of ca. $\notin$ 2.8 bn, and which includes an additional IFRS 16 effect (circa $\notin$ 0.1 bn), the acquisition of Kopter (approximately $\notin$ 0.2 bn), and dividend payment.
+- > high level of new orders (around €bil.
+14) thanks to the closing of important domestic and export orders in all business segments, demonstrating the Group's ability to effectively manage its key markets; - > revenues of €bil.
+14-14.5, with growth compared to 2019 driven by the contribution of the EFA Kuwait programme, the solid order portfolio and the positioning of the Group's products in the most attractive market segments; - > increasing profitability, with EBITA of €mil.
+1,325-1,375, supported firstly by growth in volumes, secondly by good levels of industrial profitability that we are seeing, despite increasing pass-through activities, thirdly by the progressive improvement of the profitability of specific business areas, and finally through initiatives to improve both efficiency and industrial processes; - > cash flow generation significantly improved against 2019, with FOCF of €mil.
+400-450 as a result of the financial profile of the EFA Kuwait contract as well as growth in operating income and our constant focus on working capital optimisation; - > Group net debt in the range of around €bil.
+2.8, and which includes an additional IFRS 16 effect (around €bil.
+0.1), the acquisition of Kopter (approximately € bil.
+0.2), and dividend payment.

-The estimates for the year 2020 are summarized below.
+The estimates for the year 2020 are summarised below.

-These estimates do not include the potential impacts of COVID-19(\)
+These estimates do not include the potential impacts of COVID-19 ().

-FY2019 2020 Outlook ()
+2019 financial statements figures 2020 Outlook ()

-Orders (€bn) 14.1 ca. 14
+New orders (€bil.)
+14.1 ca. 14

-Revenues (€bn) 13.8 14 - 14.5
+Revenues (€bil.)
+13.8 14-14.5

-EBITA (€m) 1,251 1,325 - 1,375
+EBITA (€mil.)
+1,251 1,325-1,375

-FOCF (€m) 241 400 - 450
+FOCF (€mil.)
+241 400-450

-Group Net Debt (€bn) 2.8 ca. 2.8 ()
+Group net debt (€bil.)
+2.8 ca. 2.8 ()

-- (\) Within the sections "Leonardo and risk management" and "Significant post balance sheet events", the topic related to COVID-19 is discussed - (\\) Assuming a $\notin$ / USD exchange rate of 1.15 and $\notin$ / GBP of 0.88. - (\\\) Includes an additional IFRS 16 effect (approximately €0.1bn), the acquisition of Kopter (approximately €0.2bn) and dividend payment
+^() Within the sections "Leonardo and risk management" and "Significant post-balance sheet events", the topic related to COVID-19 is discussed.

+[·] () Assuming a €/USD exchange rate of 1.15 and €/GBP of 0.88.

+^() Includes an additional IFRS 16 effect (approximately €bil.
+0.1), the acquisition of Kopter (approximately €bil.
+0.2) and dividend payment.

-Related party transactions
+Related-party transactions

-In 2010 Leonardo adopted a specific "Procedure for Related Parties Transactions" (hereinafter referred to as the "Procedure"), which was mostly recently updated in December 2019, pursuant to CONSOB Regulation no. 17221 of 12 March 2010, as amended and supplemented, containing provisions on "related party transactions" (hereinafter referred to as the "Regulation"), as well as in implementation of Article 2391-bis of the Italian Civil Code.
+In 2010 Leonardo adopted a specific "Procedure for Related Parties Transactions" (hereinafter referred to as the "Procedure"), which was mostly recently updated in December 2019, pursuant to CONSOB Regulation no. 17221 of 12 March 2010, as amended and supplemented, containing provisions on "related-party transactions" (hereinafter referred to as the "Regulation"), as well as in implementation of Article 2391-bis of the Italian Civil Code.
 The abovementioned Procedure is available on the Company's website (www.leonardocompany.com, under Corporate Governance section, "Related Parties" area).

-Pursuant to Article 5.8 of the Regulation, during 2019 neither transactions of greater importance (as defined by Article 4.1.a of the Regulation and identified by the abovementioned Procedure pursuant to Annex 3 attached to the Regulation) nor other transactions with related parties were carried out which significantly affected the consolidated financial position or the results of the Leonardo Group for the period under consideration.
-Finally, it should be noted that no changes or developments took place in relation to the related party transactions described in the 2018 Report on Operations.
+Pursuant to Article 5.8 of the Regulation, during 2019 neither transactions of greater importance (as defined by Article 4.1.a of the Regulation and identified by the abovementioned Procedure pursuant to Annex 3 attached to the Regulation) nor other transactions with related parties were carried out that significantly affected the consolidated financial position or the results of the Leonardo Group for the period under consideration.
+Finally, it should be noted that no changes or developments took place in relation to the related-party transactions described in the 2018 Report on Operations.

-CONSOB Market Regulation n.
-20249/2017, Article 15
+CONSOB Market Regulation no. 20249/2017, Article 15